My Eclectic Bites

 Making it vs Buying it

 I’ve read many articles and blog posts about how to make it at home by pulsing regular jasmine rice in a food processor.
-But I want to be honest with you — I’ve never made it myself, and I probably never will.
+But I’ve never made it myself, and I probably never will.

 The reason why I like this rice is that it cooks slightly faster.
 If I have to pull out a food processor just to make it, it defeats the whole purpose of having a quick, easy side dish.
 Most Asian grocery stores carry broken jasmine rice, and my recommendation is to simply buy it when you see it, especially if it’s on sale.